 - 8-10 slices bacon, cooked and crumbled

-In a medium saucepan over medium heat, melt butter.
+- In a medium saucepan over medium heat, melt the butter.
 Whisk in flour and cook until smooth and golden brown (1-2 minutes).

-Add the salt, pepper, and nutmeg.
-Continue cooking until thickened (3-5 minutes, or until the mixture has thickened.
+- Add the salt, pepper, and nutmeg.
+Continue cooking for 3-5 minutes, or until the mixture has thickened.

-Remove from heat and add the cheeses.
-Whisk until melted.
+- Remove from heat and add the cheeses.
+Whisk until fully melted.
 Set aside.

-In a small bowl, mix together the melted butter, garlic salt, parsley, and salt.
+- In a small bowl, whisk together the melted butter, garlic salt, parsley, and salt.
 Set aside.

-Remove foil and bake an additional 5 minutes, or until the tops of the sliders turn golden brown.
+- Remove foil and bake for an additional 5 minutes, or until the tops of the sliders turn golden brown.